 Benefits of Patience

 When others make mistakes, or when something doesn’t work out the way we want, patience helps us not to get angry.
-We can control our own reaction and not feel so upset or disappointed.
+We can control our own reactions and not feel so upset or disappointed.
 And this diffuses our short temper and angry reactions.
-Obviously in this life we will face all sorts of difficulties.
+Obviously, in this life, we will face all sorts of difficulties.
 But if we don’t cultivate patience, then we will often give up in the face of problems.
 Then we won’t be able to look carefully at the problem and figure out a solution.
 Patience or tolerance in the Buddhist context doesn’t mean accepting everything with an attitude of defeat.
 Instead, we really cultivate patience when we calmly tackle our difficulties and resolve issues.

 Additionally, when we work to benefit others, we need a lot of energy and endurance.
-And if we don’t have tolerance with difficult situations, we can’t be very effective in helping people or carrying out meaningful projects.
+And if we don’t have tolerance for difficult situations, we can’t be very effective in helping people or carrying out meaningful projects.
 Moreover, as our patience improves, we can easily handle people who might be obstructive or hard to work with–we don’t get so frustrated in our collaborations with others.
 Tulku-la here gives a very personal example from his experience offering guidance and teaching at a dharma center.
 He explains that he has applied patience in his own work with individuals as he works to help them overcome problems.
 By accepting slow, incremental change, he can begin to gently introduce people to deeper dharma teachings.

 Spend some time thinking about your own tolerance or patience.
 Do you consider yourself a patient person?
 If so, take some time to rejoice, and think about how you might expand that quality.
 Are there areas in your life where you are less patient?
 How might you approach those situations differently?